-- Residents are hired as salaried, full-time employees but divide their time among work, LEND and other learning experiences.
-Residents typically spend 50-55 hours per week working, in clinical experiences, or studying.
-The pediatric residency pay is approximately ¾ of a typical new graduate OT salary.
+- Fellows are hired as salaried, full-time employees but divide their time among work, LEND and other learning experiences.
+Fellows typically spend 50-55 hours per week working, in clinical experiences, or studying.
+The pediatric fellowship pay is approximately ¾ of a typical new graduate OT salary.

 Contact Us / Apply

 All candidates for the Pediatric Occupational Therapy Fellowship program at Cincinnati Children’s Hospital Medical Center must be eligible for occupational therapy licensure in the state of Ohio.
 Ideal applicants will have experience in pediatrics (through work or student internships), superior written and verbal communication skills, evidence of leadership skills, and a desire to improve and learn.